Right to Nationality of Children Born in Colombia

 The cases subject to review by the Constitutional Court demonstrate the challenge that Colombia, like other countries, face in updating the interpretation of foundational norms of when they were constituted as States, such as the right to nationality to the tendencies of the human mobility and the evolution of international standards.
 The migratory and humanitarian crisis that Venezuela is going through unveiled in Colombia a new dimension of what until recently was a reality that only affected a limited number of children born in the territory.
 However, the crisis itself, and the case of these two minors, presents the Court with the important opportunity to address in a clear and accurate manner the gap that exists between domestic legal provisions and the framework of protection of children’s right to nationality, as provided by regional and international standards.

-On 27 May 2017 Mr. Carlos Moreno Bravo a national of Venezuela (father of one the claimants) formally entered Colombia with his Venezuelan passport.
+On 27 May 2017 a national of Venezuela (father of one the claimants) formally entered Colombia with his Venezuelan passport.
 On 5 August 2017 the migratory authorities provided him with a PEP, thus regularizing his residence in Colombia.
-On 14 January 2018 Mr. Moreno starts working as a carpenter in the city of Medellin.
-On 18 April 2018, Oriana Trons Barrios, Mr. Moreno’s partner, also a national of Venezuela, gives birth to their child in Medellin, Colombia.
-Mrs. Trons had moved a couple of months earlier from Venezuela as the health crisis faced in that country drove them to decide that Colombia was a safer place for their child to be born and also in the interest of the family being together.
-On 20 April 2018 Mrs. Trons and Mr. Moreno register their child’s birth but the Colombian Civil Registry failed to clarify in the registration whether the child’s birth certificate served as proof of Colombian nationality.
+On 14 January 2018 the plaintiff starts working as a carpenter in the city of Medellin.
+On 18 April 2018, the plaintiff’s partner, also a national of Venezuela, gives birth to their child in Medellin, Colombia.
+The plaintiff’s partner had moved a couple of months earlier from Venezuela as the health crisis faced in that country drove them to decide that Colombia was a safer place for their child to be born and also in the interest of the family being together.
+On 20 April 2018 the plaintiff and his partner registered their child’s birth but the Colombian Civil Registry failed to clarify in the registration whether the child’s birth certificate served as proof of Colombian nationality.

 The constitutional revision jointly addresses a case with a similar fact pattern to the highlighted above.
 On that case, a girl born in Bogotá to Venezuelan parents on 19 June 2018 received an annotation in her civil registry specifying that it is not valid proof if Colombian nationality.
 At the time of the girl’s birth her father resided in Colombia, had a formal job accredited by labor certificate, and held a PEP issued on 6 February 2018, demonstrating his intention to remain in the country.
 The Sixty-Three Municipal Criminal Court in Bogotá, exercising its function of control of guarantees, in the first and only instance, denied the protection, considering that there was no violation of fundamental rights.